-In the first of this two-part series, Sam Randall, Senior Manager, Technology, Financial Services, Robert Walters Singapore, explores how exactly the technology market in the financial services landscape is changing and its effects on businesses.
+In the first of this two-part series, we explore how exactly the technology market in the financial services landscape is changing and its effects on businesses.

 Singapore is evolving, and so are workforce demands.